CS340-21/SentimentAnalysis/FinalReport.md

 # Team
 The team members' roles remained static throughout development.
-All team members contributed equally Throughout the development of the project, team members filled the following roles:
+All team members contributed equally throughout the development of the project, team members filled the following roles:

 Backend Development: